CaoTrongThang/SimpleMinecraftDDoS/README.md

 ## FAQs

 Question: Why the sofware is not working?
-Answer: The server might doesn't use viaversion and viabackward plugin (my sofware fake 1.18.2 to join the server), or it's a premium server.
+Answer: The server might doesn't use viaversion and viabackward plugin (my sofware fake 1.18.2 client to join the server, will update more version later), or it's a premium server.

 Question: How to ddos others?
 Answer: So basiclly you need to know their PORTs